vishal-android-freak/React-Resources/all-about-redux.md

 	return --garbageBin;
 }
 ```
 The `state` of any component is always considered to be ***immutable***.
 In the first snippet, we observe that `map()` functions returns a new `Array` without modifying the `garbageArray`.
 Opposite to this, in the next snippet, our function is returning a **modified** version of the variable that is passed.
 This doesn't work when it comes to setting state of a component.
-Hence, a `reducer` always returns a new
+Hence, a `reducer` always returns a new object as

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwMjk2OTQzN119
+eyJoaXN0b3J5IjpbLTIwNTYzMDI0XX0=
 -->